- Clean Energy Research Group

-We encourage all of our students to speak to a career advisor for individualized advice and information.
+We encourage all our students to speak to a career advisor for individualized advice and information.
 Visit the Career Services website to make an appointment.

-Co-operative Education is an optional program that integrates degree-relevant, paid work experience with academic study.
+Co-operative education is an optional program that integrates degree-relevant, paid work experience with academic study.
 MA political science students who participate in co-op apply newly developed skills in a practical context while building a network of professional contacts.

 The SFU Co-op curriculum prepares students for the transition from the classroom to the workplace.
-Students learn valuable self-marketing skills, how to write effective resumes and cover letters, and enhance their interview skills.
+Students learn self-marketing skills, how to write effective resumes and cover letters, and enhance their interview skills.
 One-on-one support is available from co-op staff and students gain access to exclusive co-op postings.

 There are a number of internship opportunities for graduate students in political science.
 These short-term opportunities can supplement your degree with first-hand experience.